Livox-SDK/livox_ros_driver/README.md

 uint8 line              # laser number in lidar
 ```

-3. The standard pointcloud2 (pcl :: PointXYZI)  format in the PCL library:
+1. The standard pointcloud2 (pcl :: PointXYZI)  format in the PCL library :

-​       Please refer to the pcl :: PointXYZI data structure in the point_types.hpp file of the PCL library.
+&ensp;&ensp;&ensp;&ensp;Please refer to the pcl :: PointXYZI data structure in the point_types.hpp file of the PCL library.

 ## 5. Configure LiDAR parameters

-In the "ws_livox / src / livox_ros_driver / launch" path, there are two json files, livox_hub_config.json and livox_lidar_config.json.
+In the "ws_livox/src/livox_ros_driver/launch" path, there are two json files, livox_hub_config.json and livox_lidar_config.json.

 1. When connecting directly to LiDAR, use the livox_lidar_config.json file to configure LiDAR parameters.
-Examples of file contents are as follows:
+Examples of file contents are as follows :

 ```json
 {